PRESERVING CAPE HERITAGE AND CULTURE THROUGH EXPLORING VISUAL ARTS AND EDUCATION

 OUR TEAM

 The OCTH team comprises three directors; consultants, volunteers and various BEE vendors.
 From our vibrant base in Cape Town, our team stretches across the globe.
-Aaliyah Ahmed is situated in Egypt, while Aarifah Boomgaard works from Boston, USA.
+Aaliyah Ahmed is situated in Egypt, while Aarifah Boomgaard works from Johannesburg.
 United by a common purpose, we work tirelessly to preserve cultural heritage, uplift marginalized artists, safeguard the histories of various cultures, confront stereotypes, and foster community dialogue through our interactive exhibitions.

 Tashneem Abrahams